iftachdh/Final_Project_network/README.md

 - **Features**: Option to filter traffic by the most common IP address to analyze specific application traffic.
 - **Usage**:
   - **Input**: Place recordings in the `Final_Project_network/records/all_records` folder.
-  -  Each record should be type: '.pcapng'
+  - it means that in Final_Project_network folder should be folder 'records' and inside it folder 'all_records'
+  - and inside it the records in format: '.pcapng'
   - choose 1 to filter by most common IP in the records 0 for no filter
   - **Output**: Depending on user selection, graphs are saved in either the `res/FlowPicsFilter` or `res/FlowPics` folder.